baulig/linker-optimizer/Overview.md

 For `try` or `catch` blocks, the flow analysis code assumes that each block that's not unreachable can possibly throw an exception.
 Jump origins will be added accordingly.

 The scanner also looks at the target of each `call` instruction to resolve linker conditionals (see the section about Linker Conditionals for details).
+All linker conditionals will be put into a basic block or their own.

 If no linker conditionals are found, then by default the scan result will be discarded and we continue with the normal linker's code-path by calling the `base.MarkMethodBody ()` method.